Finding my issues

 To save a filtered issue list to a file or copy it to your clipboard, click Exporting an issue report.

 Export in the top right corner and select your desired format.
-For more information, seeUsing standard filters
+For more information, seeUsing system filters

 Find your issues using preset filters.